-A periodic review of safety and tolerability data across the V114 Phase 3 adult program will be conducted by an independent, unblinded, external DMC.
-A description of the structure and function of the DMC, along with the timing and content of the safety review, will be outlined in the DMC charter.
+A periodic review of safety and tolerability data across the adult V114 Phase 3 program will be conducted by an independent, unblinded, external DMC.
+A description of the structure, function, and guidelines for decision-making by the DMC, along with the timing and content of the safety reviews will be outlined in the DMC charter.
 Information regarding the composition of the DMC is provided in Appendix 1.
 There are no plans to conduct an interim analysis of unblinded immunogenicity data in this study.
-However, unblinded immunogenicity data will be made available to the DMC upon request to enable a benefit-risk assessment.
+However, unblinded immunogenicity data will be made available to the DMC upon request to enable a benefitrisk assessment.